ValeraKirpich/Pandora-battery-for-PSP-on-arduino/README.md

 <strong>Solution</strong>: you may have insufficient voltage drop on the cd4011/74hc00 chip.
 Try increasing the value of the resistor R9 (which is located under the chip) from 470 ohms to 610-1000 ohms (selected by trial and error).</li>
 <li>The data reading LED on the console blinks, the firmware does not start<br />
 <strong>Solution</strong>: you may have a slow flash drive.
 Try to restart the firmware, it will start after some attempt.
 Or use another faster memory card.</li>
+<strong>Solution</strong>: the console cannot read the firmware from the flash drive.
+Most likely, you incorrectly prepared the memory card with the firmware, do it again.
+If nothing happens, try another flash drive.</li>
 </ol>

 <p><strong>Source</strong> https://www.pspx.ru/forum/showpost.php?p=1229948</p>